amitzed/api-javascript-az/readme.md

-Practice and leaning making API calls using Javascript
+Practice and learning making API calls using Javascript